GMS Disability & Access Services

 Boston University takes great pride in the academic and personal achievements of its many students and alumni with disabilities.
 The University is committed to providing equivalent and integrated access for individuals with disabilities to all the academic, social, cultural, and recreational programs it offers.

-Graduate Medical Sciences, as well, is committed to providing this same standard of excellence to all students with documented learning, physical and other disabilities enrolled in degree-granting programs whether part-time, full-time, remote (during COVID-19) or in-person.
+Graduate Medical Sciences, as well, is committed to providing this same standard of excellence to all students with documented learning, physical and other disabilities enrolled in degree-granting programs whether part-time, full-time, online or in-person.
 We want to ensure each GMS student can engage fully with their learning community in the classroom, the clinic, the laboratory or elsewhere so they can advance and achieve their academic, personal and professional goals.

 Admissions & Disabilities